SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 ## Overview of the different Assistant Boosters

 Several boosters are available at the moment.
 The boosters *Rephrasing* and *Understanding* will not introduce additional capabilities or functionality, but will make the conversation more natural.
-I recommend to start with these boosters
+I recommend to start with these boosters.

 Good to know: Whenever one or more Assistant Boosters are configured for a Race Assistant, a transcript of every LLM activation is stored in the *Simulator Controller\Logs\Transcripts* folder which is located in your user *Documents* folder.